apache/hadoop/hadoop-tools/hadoop-aws/src/site/markdown/tools/hadoop-aws/index.md

 #### per-bucket configuration and deprecated configuration options

-Excluding secrets held in JCEKS files, a per-bucket declaration of a deprecated property will take priority over a global option.
+Per-bucket declaration of the deprecated encryption options will take priority over a global option -even when the global option uses the newer configuration keys.

 This means that when setting encryption options in XML files, the option, `fs.bucket.BUCKET.fs.s3a.server-side-encryption-algorithm`